-The bill S.120 aims to combat the public health crisis of drug overdoses in Vermont by creating the Community Care, Health, and Safety Special Fund, which will provide grants for community-based harm reduction services and support for individuals with substance use disorders.
-It proposes to allocate 40 percent of the cannabis excise tax and funds from the Opioid Abatement Special Fund to this initiative.
-A significant aspect of the bill is the elimination of criminal penalties for possessing and dispensing personal use amounts of regulated drugs, allowing individuals to receive health service information and monetary incentives for participating in needs assessments.
-The establishment of the Drug Use Health and Safety Advisory Board is also included to determine benchmark personal use supplies for various regulated drugs, promoting a public health approach over punitive measures.
+The proposed bill S.120 aims to combat the public health crisis of drug overdoses in Vermont by creating the Community Care, Health, and Safety Special Fund, which will provide grants for community-based harm reduction services and support for individuals with substance use disorders.
+The funding for this initiative will come from 40 percent of cannabis excise tax revenue and a portion of the Opioid Abatement Special Fund.
+The bill also seeks to eliminate criminal penalties for possessing and dispensing personal use amounts of regulated drugs, thereby reducing stigma and encouraging individuals to seek help.
+Individuals found in possession of personal-use quantities will receive information about available services and may be incentivized to participate in needs assessments.

 Statutes affected: